 The group considered a number of options to improve the communication between the council and the 'friends of' groups, these included ensuring that there was an up to date database of the groups and a single point of contact at the council, producing a bi-annual newsletter, exploring how the council could assist with setting up and running 'friends of' groups and producing guidance to help the groups publicise activities and engage with their local communities.
-The project group also considered the benefits of carrying out an annual survey to collect information on 'friends of' groups and reviewed the guidance currently given to 'friends of' groups and reviewed options for working closer with the groups to enable the best outcomes from bids for external funding and provide clarity on the role of the council and the 'friends of' group with regard to the development of the park or open space.
+The project group also considered the benefits of carrying out an annual survey to collect information on 'friends of' groups' contribution to the council's objectives in the Parks and Open Spaces Strategy.
+The group reviewed the guidance currently given to 'friends of' groups and reviewed options for working closer with the groups to enable the best outcomes from bids for external funding and provide clarity on the role of the council and the 'friends of' group with regard to the development of the park or open space.